Criteria for Selecting a Divorce Attorney in Washington State

 Answer:

-The important criteria to keep in mind is what attorney will actually be working on the case.
 Why should someone pay a high attorney fee to have the case mainly worked on by an associate with only a few years or less of experience in family law?
-You should not have your case be the training ground for an attorney, especially if you are paying a top rate.
+You should not have your case be the training ground for an attorney, especially if you are paying a high rate.

 It is well known that young associates in a law firm to often work for relatively low wages while the "partners" in the firm make a substantial profit from the work.